sniederb/funnel-travel-extension-base/README.md

 # Guide to writing a funnel.travel extension

-Last updated: Jan 17th, 2019
+Last updated: Sep 15th, 2019

 ## Minimal requirements

 The extension will run in the JVM context of the funnel.travel server using JRE 8.
-The minimum dependency is to
+The minimum dependency is to add

 ```xml
 <dependency>